 - 3.1.
-The Proposed Development involves construction of the following: - Two compounds containing the BESS infrastructure. - The platforms will be finished in a loose permeable gravel with access tracks built from compacted stone providing vehicle circulation and parking within the compounds. - Eight hundred and eighty-eight battery units comprising a steel box equivalent to a half size standard shipping container. - Thirty-seven steel framed buildings containing inverter units, each with a floor area 12m x 9.5m and 3m to eaves, with a biodiverse flat roof. - Seventy-four small transformers, set in the open, one either side of each house. - Seven control room kiosks, each with a floor area 14m x 4.5m, with a 2.9m high flat roof. - Infrared CCTV cameras mounted on 4m high poles around the perimeters of the compounds. - a customer substation, with internal equipment typically below 9m high but some elements up to 10.72m high. - an underground electrical connection will be laid between the customer substation and the East Claydon Substation. - extensive landscape works will be undertaken throughout the development as landscape and visual mitigation and to achieve Biodiversity Net Gain.
+The Proposed Development involves construction of the following: - One compound containing the BESS infrastructure. - The platforms will be finished in a loose permeable gravel with access tracks built from compacted stone providing vehicle circulation and parking within the compounds. - Five hundred and eighteen battery units comprising a steel box equivalent to a half size standard shipping container. - Nineteen steel framed buildings containing inverter units. - Seventy-four small transformers, set in the open, one either side of each house. - Seven control room kiosks, each with a floor area 14m x 4.5m, with a 2.9m high flat roof. - Infrared CCTV cameras mounted on 4m high poles around the perimeters of the compounds. - a customer substation, with internal equipment typically below 9m high but some elements up to 10.72m high. - an underground electrical connection will be laid between the customer substation and the East Claydon Substation. - extensive landscape works will be undertaken throughout the development as landscape and visual mitigation and to achieve Biodiversity Net Gain.
 These areas will include wetland and ponds to attenuate storm water runoff from the Proposed Development.
 The landscaping has been designed in conjunction with Future Nature, a Wildlife Trust Consultancy.